JulieFunk/biomediaReadingNotes_FFexam/list.md

   Disruption,” *O-Zone: A Journal of Object-Oriented Studies*, Issue 1, 2013, pp. 1-12 (Secondary).
 - Bennett, Jane. *Vibrant Matter: A Political Ecology of Things*, Duke UP, 2010 (Secondary).
 - Gowdy, Barbara. *The White Bone*, Harper Perennial, 2007 (Primary).
-- Laveaga, Gabriela Soto.
-“Uncommon Trajectories: Steroid Hormones, Mexican Peasants, and the Search for a Wild Yam,” *Studies in History and Philosophy of Biological and Biomedical Sciences*, Vol. 36, No. 4, 2005, pp. 743–60 (Secondary).
 - Haraway, Donna.
 “Awash in Urine: DES and Premarin® in Multispecies Response-ability,” *WSQ*, Vol. 40, No. 1&2, 2012, pp. 301-316 (Secondary).
 - Hendron, Sara, *What Can a Body Do?
 How we Meet the Built World*.
 Penguin Random House,